foldi/Girdle/README.md

 Girdle
 ======

+Girdle is a collection of experiments using force directed input to control a horizontal scroller.

-Horizontal scrollers that use force directed input.
-Check out the 'public' folder to see them in action.
+Check out examples the 'public' or visit http://foldi.github.io/Girdle to see them in action.

 Building this project
 ======